Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

+In the following discussion, we show that a more efficient definition of $\mathit{genDTs}$ can be established and that $\mathit{min}{}_{E}$ can indeed be fused into this new definition, yielding an efficient DP algorithm for $\mathit{sodt}$.
+Before presenting the derivation, we first explain why the current definition of $\mathit{genDTs}$ based on the permutation function $\mathit{perms}$ is inefficient, which in turn points toward a better formulation.

-\subsubsection{The redundancy of $K$-permutations}
+\paragraph{The redundancy of $K$-permutations }

-The definition above, based on $K$-permutations, remains unsatisfactory.
 The number of proper decision trees for a given set of rules is typically much smaller than the total number of permutations, and determining whether a permutation is feasible is often non-trivial.
-To quantify the redundancy in generated permutations and the complexity of feasibility test, we examine a specific case—the hyperplane decision tree problem—where splitting rules are defined by hyperplanes.
+To quantify the redundancy in generated permutations and the complexity of the feasibility test, we examine a specific case---the hyperplane decision tree problem---where splitting rules are defined by hyperplanes.

 \citet{he2023efficient} showed that hyperplanes in $\mathbb{R}^{D}$ can be constructed using $D$-combinations of data points.
 Consequently, within a decision region, hyperplanes can only be generated from the data points contained in the decision region defined by their ancestors.
 This implies that the feasibility test $p$ in the hyperplane decision tree problem must ensure that all data points defining the hyperplanes in a subtree remain within the decision region specified by its ancestors.
 This requirement imposes a highly restrictive constraint.